Clockwork Watch

 Clockwork Watch is a collaborative transmedia storytelling project set in a retro-futurist steampunk vision of Victorian England.
-Launched in May 2012, this five-year immersive participatory story, is told through graphic novels, interactive promenade theatre, online adventures, an interactive book, and a feature film.
-The project was created and produced in London by Yomi Ayeni, and it started out as a New Year's Eve party called Seductive Alchemy where he realised that there were hardly any other black people.
-"I couldn’t work out what was alienating them: was it the clothing, the period in history, the music, or just the fantasy?".
+Launched in May 2012, this five-year immersive participatory story is told through graphic novels, interactive promenade theatre, online adventures, an interactive book, and a feature film.
+The project was created and produced in London by Yomi Ayeni.

+Ayeni got the idea for the project when co-organising a steampunk-themed party called Seductive Alchemy and realising that hardly any other black people attended.
+Clockwork Watch is set in a non-colonialist version of Victorian Britain, and aims to open up a steampunk storyworld that is inclusive to a broader audience, including Black British people and British Indians.

 Story

-This is a time when clockwork mechanics and science are the two most important developments in the world.
+Clockwork Watch is set in a time when clockwork mechanics and science are the two most important developments in the world.
 Technological and social change are in the air – human-clockwork hybridisation is the talk of the town; the unwise employment of science has led to outcry and the public wants to know whether Science is about to play God.

 The story is told through the eyes of Janav Ranbir, an 8 year old Indian boy who comes to England with his parents at the invitation of Queen Victoria.
 Janav's father - Chan Ranbir – is a leading kinetic engineer who is masterminding a new technology powering the production of clockwork servants.
 The story follows the development of these ‘Clocks’, focusing on the backlash that such advancements have with local labour and Victorian society.
 Chan's work causes his son to be estranged from the family and as Clocks continue to develop, so does Janav's hatred of them.
 In the final story we find a divided world, sentient Clocks demand equal rights through the Machine Liberation Front.
 At the same time Janav is handed the authority to mount a personal crusade against the one thing he blames for the moral decline of British society – Clocks themselves.

 Graphic novels and crowdfunding

 The three-part graphic novel story introduces the steampunk world of Clockwork Watch.
 Each book acts as the jumping off point for all other narratives.
 The first novel, The Arrival, was launched in May 2012, the second novel, Breakaway, was launched in July 2013 and the third novel, Countenance, will be released in 2016.
 The graphic novels were written by Yomi Ayeni, adapted by Corey Brotherson, and hand illustrated by Jennie Gyllblad.
 All the books are self-published through Clockwork Watch Films.

-The Arrival won the 2011 Best Crowdfunded Comic Campaign on IndieGoGo, some of the patrons who funded the project were sketched into the graphic novel as characters.
-"The Arrival is the opening salvo in a multi-year, multimedia steampunk alternate reality based in London.
-It tells the story of how restless mechanical servants were brought to Victorian England, servants who had to move always to recharge their batteries (this alternate world has a different sort of entropy than ours, I gather), and then broke free of their constraints with the help of human masters."
+The Arrival won the 2011 Best Crowdfunded Comic Campaign on IndieGoGo, and some of the patrons who funded the project were sketched into the graphic novel as characters.
+Cory Doctorow praised its "very rich" storyworld and the live events, although he noted that Arrival was rather short.